dreedyman/mstc-cloud-worker/README.md

 }
 ```

 This tells `portForward` to look for pods that have names that start with `minio`, `mstc-work-queue` and `mstc-cloud-worker`, and map the ports respectively.
-Note that if there is more than one port you need to
+Note that if there is more than one port you need to use an array `[]`.

 The `portForwardStop` task looks for a file that contains the pids of the `kubectl` processes that `portForward` task created, and kills those processes.